Compare Xfinity vs. CenturyLink

 Equipment, installation, contracts and data caps

-- Equipment: CenturyLink charges $15/mo. for equipment rental, but it’s free on the Fiber Gigabit plan.
-Xfinity is slightly cheaper at $14/mo., but it doesn’t include it for free on any plans.
-For both providers, you also have the option of purchasing your own modem and router.
+- Equipment: CenturyLink charges $15.00/mo. for equipment rental, but it’s free on the Fiber Gigabit plan.
+Xfinity also charges $15.00/mo. but it doesn’t include it for free on any plans.
+For both providers, you also have the option of purchasing your own modem and router

 CenturyLink vs. Xfinity internet and TV bundles

-Xfinity offers savings for bundling internet with TV while CenturyLink does not.
-Xfinity bundles cable internet, TV and digital phone plans, while CenturyLink offers DSL or fiber optic internet and home phone services.
-If you’re looking for TV service with CenturyLink, you can get satellite through DIRECTV and DISH Network or streaming through DIRECTV STREAM, but they aren’t discounted.
+Xfinity offers savings for bundling internet with TV, while CenturyLink does not.
+If you’re looking for TV service with CenturyLink, you can get satellite through DIRECTV and DISH or streaming through DIRECTV, but they aren’t discounted.
 Overall, Xfinity gives customers more ability to mix and match internet speed options with TV channel plans than CenturyLink does.

 Xfinity TV